LINDSAY GARCIA

 Scholar

-Lindsay Garcia is an interdisciplinary scholar whose work engages with visual studies, social/racial justice, queer praxis, and the environmental humanities.
+Lindsay Garcia is an interdisciplinary scholar whose work engages with human/nonhuman studies and race.

-Current academic position: Assistant Dean of the College for Junior/Senior Studies and Recovery/Substance-Free Student Initiatives, Brown University, Providence, RI
+Current academic position: Associate Dean of the College for Junior/Senior Studies and Recovery/Substance-Free Student Initiatives, Brown University, Providence, RI + Adjunct Assistant Professor of American Studies

-Research interests: social & environmental justice, animal studies, American & contemporary art history, digital humanities
+Research interests: social, racial, & environmental justice, animal studies, American & contemporary art history

 Theoretical interests: feminist theory, critical race theory, queer theory, posthumanism, new materialism